mrubinst757/academic-kickstart/content/post/synth-bias/index.md

 Y\_{it}^0 = \beta\_tX\_i + \lambda\_t\mu\_i + \epsilon\_{it}
 $$

 where $\lambda\_t$ is a $(1 x F)$ vector of factors and $\mu\_i$ is an $(F x 1)$ vector of so-called factor loadings.
 This model is essentially a generalization of the two-way fixed effects model.
-Specifically, the two-way fixed effects model is the special case with two factors, where $\lambda\_{t, 1} = 1$ for all periods (ie unit fixed-effects) and the second factor has associated factor loadings $\mu\_{i, 1} = 1$ for all time-periods.
+Specifically, the two-way fixed effects model is the special case with two factors, where $\lambda\_{t, 1} = 1$ for all periods (ie unit fixed-effects) and the second factor has associated factor loadings $\mu\_{i, 1} = 1$ for all units.
 When thinking about the region-level data typical of these applications, this model basically allows regions to experience common shocks in different ways, and explains the residual cross-sectional and time-series dependence in the data if we only controlled for covariates $X\_i$.

 Abadie et al (2010) then prove that the bias of the synthetic controls estimator is bounded in this setting (I'm not going to review this estimation strategy, but I encourage you to read the paper if you haven't read it!).
 The proof relies on the existence of weights that exactly balances the means of the control group's covariates $X\_0$ and the pre-treatment outcomes $Y_0$ for $T_0$ time periods to the treated unit's covariate/pre-treatment outcome values.
 That is, letting $Z = (X, Y)$ we have a $(J x 1)$ vector of weights $w$ such that